yobeze/fiberpho_gui/README.md

     - Windows: Right click folder &rarr Properties &rarr Take note of text next to "Location:"

 2. Create Virtual Environment
     > We will be creating a virtual environment to ensure that there are no issues with any currently installed python packages/modules.
 You only need to complete these steps once.
 You may install the GUI using either Anaconda or PIP/PyPI.
-We recommend using Anaconda to utilize Jupyter Notebook for ease of use and inline error logging.
 The instructions for both are below:
     - **Using PIP/PyPI:**
         1. Open a new terminal window and navigate to the location of the fiberpho_gui folder (from step 1C)
             - Type "cd path_to_fiberpho_gui_folder" and ensure you are in the write directory